Spring Training Evaluation Program (STEP)

 - Throw 3 pitches

 Volunteers will lead the kids through the different drills one at a time, so every evaluator sees every child perform each task.
-Two league officials will evaluate every child (this provides a consistent baseline).
+AT least two league officials will evaluate every child (this provides a consistent baseline).
 Coaches from AAA, Majors, and 50/70 will evaluate the players in their divisions.
 The evaluations will be on a five-point scale

 Evaluations – Players are evaluated in the following areas: